 'Christians have a troubled relationship with comedy'

-Sitcom writer James Cary popped in to Keswick Unconventional at the Keswick Convention recently, where he talked about comedy and the Christian faith ...
+Sitcom writer James Cary popped in to Keswick Unconventional at the Keswick Convention this summer (July 2014), where he talked about comedy and the Christian faith ...

 Author: at moments of crisis many of us turn towards faith or away from it